-Prior to our IPO, each of Ms. Wong and Mr. Tiziani was granted an award of options to purchase common stock of Penelope Holdings Corp. under the 2020 Omnibus Equity Incentive Plan with an exercise price equal to the fair market value of a share of Penelope Holdings Corp. common stock on the grant date.
+Prior to our IPO, Mr. Tiziani was granted an award of options to purchase common stock of Penelope Holdings Corp. under the 2020 Omnibus Equity Incentive Plan with an exercise price equal to the fair market value of a share of Penelope Holdings Corp. common stock on the grant date.
 In connection with the IPO, these options were converted into options to purchase shares of Common Stock of Olaplex Holdings, Inc. with a corresponding adjustment to the exercise price that preserved the options' spread value.
 The vesting terms remained the same for all options that prior to our IPO were subject to time-based vesting.
-These options are eligible to vest in equal annual installments over five years and will vest in full upon a change of control, subject to the executive's continued employment through the applicable vesting date.
+These options were eligible to vest in equal annual installments over five years and to vest in full upon a change of control had Mr. Tiziani continued employment through the applicable vesting date.

-In connection with the IPO, the options that prior to the IPO were subject to performance-based vesting were converted into time-based options eligible to vest in three equal installments on the first three anniversaries of the consummation of our IPO, subject to the executive's continued employment through the applicable vesting date.
+In connection with the IPO, the portion of Mr. Tiziani's options that prior to the IPO were subject to performance-based vesting were converted into time-based options eligible to vest in three equal installments on the first three anniversaries of the consummation of our IPO, subject to Mr. Tiziani's continued employment through the applicable vesting date.
+Upon Mr. Tiziani's termination of employment with us on May 6, 2024, he forfeited all unvested installments of the aforementioned options and had thirty (30) days to exercise his vested options.

-Mr. Tiziani was granted an award of restricted stock units with an approximate award value of \$1 million under the Company's 2021 Equity Incentive Plan (the "2021 Plan") on May 10, 2023, as part of our annual grant program.
-Mr. Tiziani's award vests in equal annual installments on the first four anniversaries of April 13, 2023, subject to Mr. Tiziani's continued employment through each vesting date.
-In connection with her hire as our Chief Executive Officer and pursuant to her offer letter, on December 11, 2023, Ms. Baldwin was granted options to purchase our Common Stock with an approximate award value of \$5 million and an award of restricted stock units with an approximate award value of \$8 million, both under the 2021 Plan.
-Each of Ms. Baldwin's awards vests in equal annual installments on the first four anniversaries of December 11, 2023 and will vest in full in upon a change in control, subject to her continued employment through each such date.
+Mr. Tiziani was granted an award of RSUs with an approximate award value of \$1 million under the 2021 Plan on May 10, 2023, as part of our annual grant program.
+Mr. Tiziani's award was eligible to vest in equal annual installments on the first four anniversaries of April 13, 2023, subject to Mr. Tiziani's continued employment through each vesting date.
+Mr. Tiziani was granted an additional award of RSUs with an approximate award value of \$1 million under the 2021 Plan on March 6, 2024, as part of our annual grant program.
+This award was eligible to vest in equal annual installments on the first four annual installments on the first four annual installments on the first four annual stall plan on March 6, 2024, as part of our annual grant program.
+This award was eligible to vest in equal annual installments on the first four anniversaries of March 6, 2024, subject to Mr. Tiziani's continued employment through each vesting date.
+Upon Mr. Tiziani's termination of employment with us on May 6, 2024, he forfeited all unvested installments of the aforementioned RSUs.